 The course by Scott Kelby on landscape photography discusses the fundamental aspects of photography, such as choosing the right gear and using camera settings.
 Additionally, it also discusses the more complicated parts, including using specialized tools like filters as well as shooting HDR and composition.

 The course by Kristina Sherk deals with the common mistakes that a new photographer/user of Photoshop is likely to commit.
 It also explains the ways someone can rectify/not commit those mistakes in the first place.
-It covers the basic aspects of post-processing and retouching including adjustment of exposure, color balancing, and noise reduction.
-Additionally, it also covers more advanced topics such as dealing with camera shake blur and using the clone stamp tool.
+It covers the basic aspects of post-processing and retouching, including adjustment of exposure, color balancing, and noise reduction.
+Additionally, it covers more advanced topics such as dealing with camera shake blur and using the clone stamp tool.

-And just when you thought that there is nothing new happening in photography or these courses on KelbyOne would be very much like the courses that you could get anywhere else on the web, take a look at the lecture, How to Bring Your Still Images to Life Using Plotaverse by Trey Ratcliff.
+And just when you thought that there is nothing new happening in photography or that the courses on KelbyOne are just like all the rest, take a look at the lecture, How to Bring Your Still Images to Life Using Plotaverse by Trey Ratcliff.

 6. Affinity Photo in 30 Minutes

 Adobe had a stranglehold over the photo editing application industry for several years.
 Of late, however, new photo editing applications have been slowly and surely making inroads into Adobe’s market share.
 One of those photo editing applications is Affinity Photo.

 Affinity Photo has a smaller learning curve than compared to something like Adobe’s Photoshop and even Lightroom.
 The best thing is it is way cheaper than its more illustrious competition, something every beginner photographer will dig.

-This free course by Jeremy Hazel covers the basics of working with Affinity Photo.
+This course by Jeremy Hazel covers the basics of working with Affinity Photo.
 It covers the general flow for editing a photo once you have downloaded it onto your computer.
 It includes cropping, adding contrast, and recoloring.
-There are a bunch of blending options too, layers and masks much like Photoshop.
+There are a bunch of blending options too, layers and masks, much like Photoshop.
 The tutorial covers these functionalities of the software as well.

 Additionally, there are options to convert a color photo into a black and white one.
 The tutorial explains the best methods to do that while retaining a good dynamic range in your photos.